Blue Tango: Music videos

 The music video referenced rumours on her alleged transsexualism, which circulated in media at that time.
 The clip opens with Lear wearing a mannish attire, a black tie and a bowler hat.
 The singer then "transforms" herself into a woman, taking the costume off and revealing a long bright dress.
 The video was first aired in Italian TV show Odeon on 18 October 1977.

 Another music video was produced for a popular German TV show Musikladen.
-It pictures the singer sat at the table while performing the song and smoking a cigarette.
+It pictures the singer sitting at the table while performing the song and smoking a cigarette.
 In 1982, another video for "Blue Tango" was released for Italian TV show Premiatissima, which Lear hosted at that time.
 The singer is pictured wearing a flamenco dress and repeating dance routines accompanied by male dancers.
 The video premiered on 25 December 1982 and was later included in Lear's Italian television special Ma chi è Amanda?.